 Unlike the original Surface Book, Microsoft has finally given us USB-C on the side of the laptop, even if it hasn’t gone cold turkey on USB-A like Apple; there are still two older ports as well.
 There’s also an increasingly-rare full-size SD card reader, which is great for photographers.

 If you want a productivity powerhouse AND an excellent tablet/pen experience then you can do no better than Surface Book 2 in a single device.
-It’s a fantastically well-designed, premium notebook that’s great for creatives, especially considering the new features of the Fall Creators Update, such as Windows Mixed Reality.
+It’s a fantastically well-designed, premium notebook that’s great for creatives.
 But it’s not the right option if you want just a traditional clamshell laptop.